HumblePiCCI/VHC/docs/03-sprint-3-the-agora.md

 });
 ```

-- [ ] Write to date index on thread creation
+- [x] Write to date index on thread creation
-- [ ] Write to tag indexes on thread creation
+- [x] Write to tag indexes on thread creation
-- [ ] Consider seeding hydration from date index for efficiency
+- [ ] Consider seeding hydration from date index for efficiency (deferred — not critical)

 ---